Maria Breda, Maristella Lucchini, Natalie Barnett, Oliviero Bruni

 Materials and Methods

-The authors include Maria Breda, Maristella Lucchini, Natalie Barnett, and Oliviero Bruni.
+The researchers included Maria Breda, Maristella Lucchini, Natalie Barnett, and Oliviero Bruni.

 - Dr. Maristella Lucchini serves as Senior Clinical Researcher at Nanit.
 In her role, Maristella works to secure grant funding in collaboration with Nanit’s university research partners and supports the development of the company’s research collaborations around the world.
 Previously, Maristella served as an Assistant Research Scientist in the Division of Developmental Neuroscience, Department of Psychiatry at Columbia University Irving Medical Center where she led projects across several cohorts focusing on sleep health for pregnant and postpartum women and their children.
 Maristella’s research focused on underserved communities and sleep health disparities in the perinatal period.
 During her years as a postdoctoral researcher at Columbia University Irving Medical Center in the Department of Psychiatry, Maristella was selected to participate in the American Academy of Sleep Medicine Young Investigator Research Forum.
 She holds a Ph.D. in Biomedical Engineering from Politecnico di Milano.